pubky/react-native-pubky/README.md

 - [x] [decrypt_recovery_file](#decryptRecoveryFile): Decrypt a recovery file.

 ### Methods to be Implemented
-- [ ] getProfile: Retrieve the profile of a user.
+- [ ] session: Check the current session for a given Pubky in its homeserver.
-- [ ] editProfile: Submit changes to the specified profile.
+- [ ] delete: Delete a file at a path relative to a pubky author.

 ## Usage